fenago/python-networking-sysadmins/scripting/lab_guides/Lab_1.md

 ---------------------------------------------

-Python is a scripting language, created by Guido van Rossum in 1991, which is used in various applications, such as game development, GIS programming, software development, web development, data analytics, machine learning, and system scripting.

 Python is an object-oriented, high-level programming language with dynamic semantics.
 Mainly, Python is an interpreted language.
 Python is used for rapid application development, as it has all of the advanced